 - younger than you or your spouse, younger than 24, and a full-time student

 - any age and have a permanent disability*

 - Residency: The child must have the same main home as you or your spouse, in the United States, for more than half of the tax year.

 - Joint Return: The child cannot file a joint return for the year, unless they filed the return only to claim a refund and were not required to file.

 Adjusted gross income and filing status

 Depending on how many qualifying children (QC) you have and what your filing status is, you cannot claim the credit if your AGI is above a certain amount.
-For the 2020 tax year, those cap AGI amounts are:
+For the 2020 tax year (for which you will typically file in April 2021), those cap AGI amounts are:

 |Filing status||Zero QC*||One QC||Two QC||Three or more QC|